IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Kareem's, Bargewrights. show the kite fights.
 	- people: owl, macaw, raven/zora (spying), giltstern
 	- have them figure out where they're staying for the night
-- meet up w owl - she was the one who told V about the wraith attacks, can give general advice if needed sabra starts with death saves how to demonstrate automata remote control
+- Saved Sabra's life, they are now staying at the Dol mansion
+- Everyone bought a kite, Sabra and Toby are going to practice
+- Went to Bargewrights.
+2 Giltstern sailors, starting to talk to Titus. how to demonstrate automata remote control. show them coming back to roost as they leave? meet up with owl

 #### Riot and Murder
 - At evening, Giltstern issued remote order to recall automata - he needs extras to unload a shipment in time